robbieawest/eno/README.md

 - Entity Component System featuring a Scene > Archetype > Entity hierarchical structure, a Component API with component serializatrion/deserialization, and systems for certain batch operations.
 Implements a cache optimised structure for component data with byte arrays, stored within archetypes. `ecs` package
 - GLTF model loading from a scene with cgltf Odin bindings into a Model API in the `model` package
 - Dynamic shader generation within the `shader` package
-- OpenGL rendering utilities
+- OpenGL rendering utilities in the `gpu` package
-- A WIP renderer
+- A WIP renderer in the `render` package

 Shortly upcoming features: